graphaware/neo4j-framework/tx-api/README.md

  Through deleted and/or previous versions of `PropertyContainer`s, one can traverse the previous snapshot of the graph, as it was before the transaction started.

-### Batch Usage

-In case you would like to use the Neo4j `BatchInserter` API but still get access to `ImprovedTransactionData` during batch insert operations, [`TransactionSimulatingBatchInserterImpl`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/tx/event/batch/api/TransactionSimulatingBatchInserterImpl.html) is the class for you.
-It is a `BatchInserter` but allows `TransactionEventHandler`s to be registered on it.
-It then simulates a transaction commit every once in a while (configurable, please refer to Javadoc).

-As a `GraphDatabaseService` equivalent for batch inserts, this project provides [`TransactionSimulatingBatchGraphDatabase`](http://graphaware.com/site/framework/latest/apidocs/org/neo4j/unsafe/batchinsert/TransactionSimulatingBatchGraphDatabase.html) for completeness, but its usage is discouraged.

 License
 -------